baloo1379/monopoly/readme.md

 # Monopoly
-Simple game written in c++ using Qt 5.11
+a simple game written in C++ using Qt 5.11